jwr1995/dc1d/README.md

 # Requirements
 You must install PyTorch.
 Follow the details on the website to install properly: https://pytorch.org/get-started/locally/

 This package was most thoroughly tested on PyTorch 1.12.1 running CUDA 11.6 on Windows with Python version 3.8.
+It has also been tested on Ubuntu, Zorin OS and CentOS all running Python 3.8.

 # Installation
 ```